 ORM's data provider and persister implementations shipped with API Platform.

 In this case, the public (

-be able to query, filter, paginate and persist automatically data.
+be able to query, filter, paginate and persist data automatically.

-This is approach is super-convenient and efficient, but is probably not a good idea for non-CRUD
+This approach is super-convenient and efficient, but is probably not a good idea for non-CRUD

 and/or large systems.

-Again, it's up to the developers to use, or to not use those built-in data providers/persisters depending of the business
+Again, it's up to the developers to use, or to not use these built-in data providers/persisters depending on the business logic

 API Platform makes it easy to create custom data providers and persisters.

 Last but not least, to create Event Sourcing-based systems, a convenient approach is: